"La stazione si trova nel mezzo della città."

 The station one finds in the center of the city. ~

-One finds the station in the middle of the city. ~
+The station is found in the middle of the city. ~

-The station is located in the middle of the city.
+The station is in the middle of the city.

 You may want to read up on the Italian passive voice at ThoughCo